VyasRSrinivasan/stock-market-prediction/README.md

 - Represent daily stock returns as a sequence of discrete states (e.g. large loss, small loss, flat, small gain, large gain).
 - Learn a **transition matrix** from historical data that captures how likely the market is to move from one state to another.
 - Use the fitted model to **simulate future price paths** by randomly sampling state transitions.
+- Optionally layer in **AI-powered news analysis** using the Claude API and recent headlines.
 - Provide a clean, beginner-friendly example of applying Markov chains to financial time series data.

 ---